Irenexzwen/BIOE183/README.md

 ## Raw Sample files:
 ### 1)Sample for Raw Data cleaning illustration
-We will use a dataset from a previous [EBI traning courses](https://www.ebi.ac.uk/training/online/course/ebi-next-generation-sequencing-practical-course/rna-sequencing/rna-seq-analysis-transcriptome).
+We will use a dataset from a previous [EBI training courses](https://www.ebi.ac.uk/training/online/course/ebi-next-generation-sequencing-practical-course/rna-sequencing/rna-seq-analysis-transcriptome).
 This data is derived from sequencing of mRNA from zebrafish embryos in two diﬀerent developmental stages.
 Sequencing was performed on the Illumina platform and generated 76bp paired-end sequence data using poly-(A)+ selected RNA.

 Download data from ftp://ftp.ebi.ac.uk/pub/training/Train_online/RNA-seq_exercise/